setavenger/SatoshiGuard/README.md

 Satoshi Guard is an iOS app to create and manage Bitcoin mulitsignature wallets.
 The app was created using the [Bitcoin Development Kit (BDK)](https://bitcoindevkit.org/) and was heavily inspired by the [BDKSwiftSample](https://github.com/futurepaul/BdkSwiftSample) app.
 The app already offers the core of features.
 It is possible to send and receive funds only with the app.
 Furthermore it is possible to setup a completly new wallet from scratch.
 The app supports both testnet and the Bitcoin mainnet.

+### Testflight
+The app is currently in testflight available [here](https://testflight.apple.com/join/dq0ciBGx).
+I'm happy about any feedback and improvement ideas.

 ### Technical Details
 Currently a multisignature wallet is created from three keys so an m-of-3 wallet is created in the app.
 In the future it will be possible to create a multisignature wallet with any number of keys.